Perfecting Westminster

 copied immediately.
 This paper already circumscribes

 fee for the remarkable work.
 It will be a delight.
-And

 British Tourism is 250 Billion per year.
 And there are